awsdocs/amazon-ec2-user-guide-windows/doc_source/verify-keys.md

 **Note**
 If you create an RSA key pair using Amazon EC2, and then you generate a public key from the Amazon EC2 private key, the imported public keys will have a different fingerprint than the original public key\.
 This is because the fingerprint of the original RSA key created using Amazon EC2 is calculated using a SHA\-1 hash function, while the fingerprint of the imported RSA keys is calculated using an MD5 hash function\.

-For ED25519 key pairs, the fingerprints will be same regardless of whether they’re created by Amazon EC2 or imported to Amazon EC2, because the same SHA\-256 hash function is used to calculate the fingerprint\.

 ### Generate a fingerprint from the private key<a name="generate-fingerprint-from-private-key"></a>

 Use one of the following commands to generate a fingerprint from the private key on your local machine\.